 Nationally, an estimated 5,376 pedestrians died in a collision with a motor vehicle.
-That translates to close to 15 people every single day of the year, according to pedbikeinfo.org.
-If that was not bad enough, that total represents the highest number of pedestrian fatalities in one year since 1996.
-The total number of traffic-related deaths fell by nearly 18 percent from 2006 to 2015, but pedestrian deaths jumped by 12 percent during the exact same period.Causes of Serious Pedestrian-Related Collisions
+That translates to close to 15 people every day of the year, according to pedbikeinfo.org.
+If that was not bad enough, that total represents the highest pedestrian fatalities in one year since 1996.
+Traffic-related deaths fell by nearly 18 percent from 2006 to 2015, but pedestrian deaths jumped by 12 percent during the same period.Causes of Serious Pedestrian-Related Collisions

 Far and away, the most common cause of a collision between a car and a pedestrian is the negligence of the automobile driver negligence.
 A driver is negligent when he or she has failed to use a reasonable amount of caution that should be expected from a similarly situated driver.
 Some of the most common types of driver-related negligence include: